HarirFahem/SpreadSheet/README.md

 save illustration

-* For saveAs, which export the date in a specific format like csv file of pds..
+* For saveAs, which export the data in a specific format like csv file of pds..
 We declared a slot called SaveAsSlot():
 ```markdown
 private slots: